How Many Businesses Sell?

 Though people are becoming more and more aware that professional business brokers exist and are a resource that can be tapped into, there are still many owners that will “list” their business with a real estate agent.
 There are others that will tell their accountant or attorney that they’d like to sell in the hope that one of those advisors knows somebody that might be interested.
 (Talk about minimal exposure, eh?)

-As I’ve said repeatedly to students, business owners and brokers over the years, asking a real estate agent to sell your business is like asking a dentist to do your knee replacement.
+As I’ve said repeatedly to business owners, business brokers and professionals who have taken our course over the years, asking a real estate agent to sell your business is like asking a dentist to do your knee replacement.
 This is guaranteed to be an exercise in frustration.

 Let’s Prove the Point